XO3D Studio · 3D Artist

 Rendering

 Production final image or animation out of completed 3D scene.
-Light behavior computation, visual effects creation based on material properties among others are included in this process for a desired output.
+Light behaviour computation, visual effects creation based on material properties among others are included in this process for a desired output.

 Compositing